arch-js/arch/docs/03-understanding-reflex.md

 ## Client-first and Isomorphic

 Arch applications are meant to be backed by a backend layer in the form of an API server(s) or service(s) and Arch therefore doesn’t have any provisions for server-side only code.
-You build a Arch application as a javascript single-page application.
+You build an Arch application as a javascript single-page application.

 Traditional single-page applications have several drawbacks (you can go as far as saying they “break the web” [link]), which Arch addresses by providing isomorphic routing and rendering out of the box without a need for any server specific code.
 You treat your application as if it’s client-side only and Arch does the work to make it a good web application.
 We call this approach client-first.